jhipster/generator-jhipster-react-native/docs/oauth2-oidc.md

 ### Backend Generated Files

 Ignite JHipster generates several files in your JHipster backend's folder.
 See the changes in your JHipster app.
-- `web.rest.AuthInfoResource`
-  - Adds an API endpoint returning OAuth2 issuer information
-- `config.ResourceServerConfiguration.java`
-  - Enables authentication using a Bearer token instead of a cookie
 - `src/main/docker/realm-config/jhipster-realm.json`
   - Adds your app's url scheme as an authorized redirect URI for the Keycloak docker container